Janus Henderson Global Sustainable Equity Fund (OEIC/Unit Trust)

 - Other specialist broker research

-In addition to being a founding signatory of the UNPRI, as part of our commitment to responsible investment, Janus Henderson is involved in a wide range of ESG related initiatives as a member, supporter or in an advisory capacity.
+In addition to being a founding signatory of the UNPRI, as part of our commitment to responsible investment, Janus Henderson is involved in a wide range of ESG related initiatives and working groups as a member, supporter or in an advisory capacity.

-For the full list of our ESG Affiliations, Memberships and Certification details please refer to the Affiliations section in our website.
+For the full list of our ESG Affiliations, Memberships and Certification details please refer to the Affiliations section in our website (Impact report).

 Janus Henderson Investors